 - disregard of the code of conduct of the University of Arizona

 Process: 1.
-Verbal warning, 2. written warning; 3. dismisal if problem continues.
+Verbal warning, 2. written warning; 3. dismissal if problem continues.
 In egregious cases, and after consultation with Study Abroad, dismissal from the program could be immediate.

 Incidence Report Form (for problems with and for students)